markwkidd/cushaw-handbook/index.md

 ## Using and reusing the guide

-This guide is offered with a noncommercial creative commons license, [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Unless otherwise indicated, this guide is offered for reuse with a noncommercial creative commons license, [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 If you publish a revised version, please credit **[Going to Seed](https://goingtoseed.org/)** and **[Handbarrow](https://handbarrow.org/)**, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests that Going to Seed or Handbarrow endorses you or your use.